hiscom/avh.chah.org.au/_posts/2021-10-29-ala-data-quality-filters-in-avh.md

 %}

-We have created an AVH Data Quality Profile, based on the ALA General Profile, which excludes some filters that are not as relevant to AVH data and includes extra filters on uncertain identifications and cultivated occurrences that are especially relevant to AVH users.
+We have created an AVH Data Quality Profile, based on the ALA General Profile, which removes some filters that are not as relevant to AVH data and includes extra filters on uncertain identifications and cultivated occurrences that are especially relevant to AVH users.